NESCent/Tools-for-Evo-Hack/wiki/Information.md

 Meal Arrangements:
 ------------------

-`  Non-Duke University Employees – Per Diem:`
+Non-Duke University Employees – Per Diem:

-`     1.
-NESCent is limited by the US Government’s meal per diem rates.
-NESCent may modify these rates.`
+1. NESCent is limited by the US Government’s meal per diem rates.
+    NESCent may modify these rates.
-`     2.
-Due to Duke University policies, it is not possible to offer attendees a meal program of NESCent-paid meals and partial per diems.     `
-`        We have found it more efficient to provide attendees with a post-meeting reimbursement for a pre-established GSA-related per diem `
-`        rate.
-Attendees (non-Duke attendees) are not required to provide NESCent with any meal receipts as part of this program.`
+2. Due to Duke University policies, it is not possible to offer attendees a meal program of NESCent-paid meals and partial per diems.
+We have found it more efficient to provide attendees with a post-meeting reimbursement for a pre-established GSA-related per diem rate.
+Attendees (non-Duke attendees) are not required to provide NESCent with any meal receipts as part of this program.
-`     3. `***`Please` `note` `that` `NSF` `prohibits` `the` `reimbursement` `for` `any` `alcohol`***`.  `
+3.  ***Please note that NSF prohibits the reimbursement for any alcohol***.
-`     4.
-NESCent will communicate to your attendees the reimbursement rates for the meeting.`
+4. NESCent will communicate to your attendees the reimbursement rates for the meeting.
-`     5.
-NESCent may modify the reimbursement rates for meetings.`
+5. NESCent may modify the reimbursement rates for meetings.

 Non-US Citizens – Original Receipts:
 ------------------------------------